Jadens-arc/Scripty/README.md

 # scripty
-An open-source ide by Jaden Arceneaux
+An Open-Source IDE for ChromeOS by Jaden Arceneaux

 # usage:

-  $ python3 scripty.py <file name>
+  python3 scripty.py [file name]

 # requirements:

-  -python3(and its built-in moduals)
+  - Python3(and its built-in moduals)

-  -tkinter
+  - Tkinter

-  -linux
+  - Tinux

-  -Java
+  - Java

-  -C++
+  - C++